-- How have your employees been trained to deal with COVID-19, including residents who have been exposed or infected, and residents who haven’t?
+- How have your employees been trained to deal with COVID-19, including residents exposed or infected and residents who haven’t?

 - Will you let us know immediately if our loved one is exposed to COVID-19, shows any symptoms, is scheduled to be tested or tests positive?

 Pay attention to anything your loved one says, and ask questions.

 Nursing home residents have enforceable rights under Ohio law.
-They have the right to a safe and clean living environment, and to appropriate medical treatment and nursing care.
+They have the right to a safe and clean living environment and appropriate medical treatment and nursing care.

 Until the coronavirus restrictions were imposed, they had the right to visit at any time.
 They had the right to unrestricted and private communication with family members.
 For the time being, visits have been virtually eliminated because of COVID-19.
-Private conversations may not be fully private, depending on the technology to which residents have access and the devices that they are able to use.
+Private conversations may not be fully private, depending on the technology to which residents have access and the devices they can use.

 Until the coronavirus-related restrictions are lifted, make the most of any contact you may have with your loved one.
-Ask him or her as many questions as you can concerning the treatment provided at the nursing home, his or her feelings, and his or her physical condition.
+Ask him or her as many questions as you can concerning the treatment provided at the nursing home, his or her feelings, and physical condition.
 Be upbeat and cheerful when interacting with your loved one—express any concerns to the nursing home administrator.

 If your loved one develops COVID-19 or suffers any other form of nursing home abuse, rely on an experienced, full-service law firm dedicated to vindicating the rights of nursing home residents.